pabloripoll/docker-laravel-11-php-fpm-8/README.md

 - [Alpine Linux 3.19](https://www.alpinelinux.org/)

-### Database Container Service
+### Database Service

+This project does not include a database service for it is intended to connect to a database instance like in a cloud database environment or similar.

-To connect this service to a SQL database, it can be used the following [MariaDB 10.11](https://mariadb.com/kb/en/changes-improvements-in-mariadb-1011/) service:
+To emulate a SQL database service it can be used the following [MariaDB 10.11](https://mariadb.com/kb/en/changes-improvements-in-mariadb-1011/) repository:
 - [https://github.com/pabloripoll/docker-mariadb-10.11](https://github.com/pabloripoll/docker-mariadb-10.11)

-### Project objetives
+### Project objetives with Docker

 * Built on the lightweight and secure Alpine 3.19 [2024 release](https://www.alpinelinux.org/posts/Alpine-3.19.1-released.html) Linux distribution
 * Multi-platform, supporting AMD4, ARMv6, ARMv7, ARM64